-If there is something that is common to everything that lives, breathes and grows – it is cellular respiration.
+If there is something that is common to everything that lives, breathes and grows, it is cellular respiration.
 Cellular respiration is a crucial process that occurs in the cells of every living organism.
 It allows cells to convert nutrients into adenosine triphosphate (ATP).
-If you want to see cellular respiration in action, there are a few experiments you can try that illustrate the process.
+If you want to see it in action, there are a few cellular respiration experiments you can try that illustrate the process, and you do not need a separate cellular respiration lab to do them.

 Everybody eats food to live and grow.
 The key word in understanding cellular respiration is "metabolism."
 During cellular respiration, the cells in your body metabolize, or convert, the food you eat into energy.
 The chemical breakdown results in carbon dioxide, water and ATP.
 ATP powers cells, enabling processes requiring energy such as the transportation of molecules across cell membranes.